 This is a combined searching tool giving you access to three databases: The Kew Record of Taxonomic Literature, the Plant Micromorphological Bibliographic Database and the Economic Botany Bibliographic Database.
 It is provided by the Royal Botanic Gardens, Kew.

-National Agricultural Library Digital Repository
+National Agricultural Library Digital Collections

 Provides access to Agriculture Department publications either digitized by NAL or through NAL's partnerships with other institutions.